 The Senior Staff Person

 The senior staff person present will be introduced to attendees.
 They will be the person making decisions about the safety of the event and the conduct of the event.
-For any trilateral event in Northern Ireland, there will be two Senior Staff Persons present who will liaise with one another.
+For any trilateral event in Northern Ireland, there will be two Senior Staff Persons engaged who will liaise with one another.

 The Senior Officer